tpsst5/library/README.md

 - Vanilla Javascript

 ## Setup:
-The live version of the webpage can be seen [here](https://tpsst5.github.io/pomodoro_timer/).
+The live version of the webpage can be seen [here](https://tpsst5.github.io/library/).
 ## Status:
-This project is complete.
+I may add local storage capability.